Shazwazza/Articulate/docs/themes.md

 See [`Articulate.Theme.Sample`](../src/Articulate.Theme.Sample) for a working RCL theme, or the [creating a theme guide](https://github.com/Shazwazza/Articulate/wiki/Creating-a-theme).

-## Disqus
+## Comments

-Built-in themes render Disqus only when comments are enabled and the blog root has a valid `disqusShortname`.
-Leave the value empty to disable Disqus without rendering a placeholder panel or loading its script.
+Built-in themes render comments only when post comments are enabled and either Disqus or Giscus is configured.
+The existing `CommentsDisqus.cshtml` partial name is kept for compatibility, but it now handles both providers:

+- Disqus uses the blog root `disqusShortname` and keeps the `disqus_thread` markup needed by Disqus comment counts.
+- Giscus uses the app-wide `Articulate:Comments:Giscus` settings from `appsettings.json`.

+Custom themes that override `CommentsDisqus.cshtml` can keep the same filename and branch on `Model.CommentsProvider`.

 ## Upgrading custom themes